The Securitisation Law Review: United Arab Emirates

 New insolvency laws have recently come into force in the UAE and Saudi Arabia.
 Federal Decree-Law No. 9/2016 (the UAE Insolvency Law) and Saudi Royal Decree No. M16/1416 H (the Saudi Arabia Insolvency Law) have both made material changes to the corporate insolvency regime.

 The Saudi Arabia Insolvency Law is being used by distressed debtors to restructure their businesses and a number of insolvency cases are now being heard by the Saudi courts.
 The uptake in the use of the UAE Insolvency Law by debtors in the UAE has been slower (this may be due to many businesses in the UAE being owned by expatriates, often such business owners will leave the UAE (because they may have written cheques, which, if dishonoured, enables the beneficiary of such cheque to file a criminal complaint) rather than work through a restructuring).
 The primary purpose of both the UAE Insolvency Law and the Saudi Arabia Insolvency Law is to provide a debtor facing financial distress with a period in which to restructure its business and put it on a more secure footing.
 These laws provide for a moratorium during which time creditors are unable to take enforcement action against the debtor (including a moratorium on secured creditors taking enforcement action without the consent of the courts).
 The Saudi Arabia Insolvency Law and the UAE Insolvency Law do not apply in the DIFC or the ADGM, which have their own insolvency laws.
 Recently NMC Healthcare (a London-listed healthcare provider whose principal business is in the UAE and Saudi) successfully applied for an administration order that covers its UAE business.
 Notwithstanding the companies that have gone into the ADGM administration were not established in the ADGM, the ADGM courts accepted the administration application after the companies continued as ADGM companies following an application to the ADGM Companies Registrar.
-If the NMC administration proves successful it will set a precedent for restructuring UAE businesses facing financial difficulty (it is likely NMC chose the ADGM as the jurisdiction to handle its restructuring because it sees the insolvency regime in the ADGM as being more favourable to it which in turn should lead to a more successful outcome for the business).
+If the NMC administration proves successful it will set a precedent for restructuring UAE businesses facing financial difficulty (it is likely NMC chose the ADGM as the jurisdiction to handle its restructuring because it sees the insolvency regime in the ADGM as being more favourable to it, which in turn should lead to a more successful outcome for the business).

 The importance of taking security and ensuring it has been perfected has now become more important because the new insolvency laws, as you would expect, protect the interests of secured creditors, with secured creditors ranking ahead of all other creditors under both insolvency regimes.
 The Saudi Arabia Insolvency Law and the UAE Insolvency Law both contain provisions to deal with transactions entered into by a debtor prior to the onset of insolvency, with the courts having the power to unwind certain transactions (such as transactions at an undervalue and the granting of security during a time when the grantor was insolvent).
 Therefore, transactions entered into by a debtor and an issuing vehicle as part of any securitisation transaction will be subject to the provisions in the new insolvency laws and the provisions relating to the unwinding of transactions.

 While it is common to structure all or part of a transaction in the DIFC and ADGM (because of the legal certainty that brings, including in connection with matters relating to insolvency and in what circumstances a transaction can be unwound), that is not always going to be possible, and it adds cost and complexity to a transaction.
-Also, it will not be possible in all circumstances to structure transactions through the DIFC or ADGM.
+Furthermore, it will not be possible in all circumstances to structure transactions through the DIFC or ADGM.
 For example, if assets are to be sold by an onshore UAE limited liability company (the originator) to a DIFC company (the issuer) as part of a securitisation programme, the sale agreement will typically be governed by UAE law and will be subject to the laws of the UAE (including the UAE Insolvency Law as it relates to unwinding transactions).

 The new insolvency laws in the UAE and Saudi Arabia, coupled with the new laws relating to the taking of security, provide more certainty when structuring transactions in onshore UAE and Saudi Arabia (including securitisation programmes).